JimHagan/PypeLineETL/README.md

 <h3>Introduction </h3>

-This repo contains the code populating the Flashnotes Data Warehouse.
-This system is comprised of lightweight ETL process management code that uses the opensource pygrametl package for some of the core dimensional modeling infrastructure.
+This repository contains the code for populating the Flashnotes Data Warehouse.
+This system is comprised of lightweight ETL process management code that uses the open source *pygrametl* package for some of the core dimensional modeling infrastructure.
 Otherwise the codebase is a relatively pure pythonic ETL framework.
 A few key design considerations

 * Celery offers us a powerful means of executing ETLs asynchronously, but simple synchronous execution options are available from run.py